austin5627/OS-Project2/README.md

 - netid: user to run as
 - PROJDIR: path to project
-- CONFIGLOCAL: path to config file
+- CONFIGREMOTE: path to config file
 - BINDIR: path to java files
-- PROG: Node
+- PROG: App
-- OUTPUTDIR: where to put output files

 run [launcher.sh](launcher.sh) from same directory as the java files with `./launcher.sh`